emmdel/composer-drupal-module-handler/README.md

 This composer-plugin contains a plugin witch tries to properly uninstall a Drupal module before Composer attempts to remove it.

 > This plugin is intended to be used with a composer-managed Drupal project, eg: [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project)

+It should eliminate the need of two-steps uninstall/removing process.

 # How it works